 At least 70,000 children were not granted right to remain in UK after Brexit

+70,000 children not granted permanent right to stay in UK after Brexit

 PA Archive/PA Images

-More than 70,000 children have not been granted the right to continue living in the UK permanently after Brexit, official figures suggest.
+More than half a million people, including more than 70,000 children, have not been granted the right to carry on living in the UK permanently after Brexit, official figures suggest.

 Become a Supporter